 - A positive website reputation.
 A page with no reputation can still merit the “high” rating, but a page with “convincing” negative reputation cannot be defined as high quality.

-So, what’s really at the core of these algorithm updates and standards like YMYL and E-A-T?
+So, what’s really at the core of YMYL algorithm updates and standards like E-A-T?

 Content.
 More specifically, quality content.